balazsjdp/aldi-ecommerce/README.md

 # ALDI e-commerce application

-A modern e-commerce application demo built with Angular 19, featuring a product catalog and a shopping cart using NgRx for state management.
+A modern e-commerce application demo built with Angular 19, featuring a product list and a shopping cart using NgRx for state management.

 ## ✨  Features
-- Product catalog with grid layout
+- Product list with grid layout
 - Cart management, minimum order quantity validation
 - Modern, responsive design with Tailwind
 - Stock management